Generated result

 Can this create official retail product numbers?

-No. It can compute or validate the final digit for UPC-A and EAN-13 style values, but it does not assign GTINs, confirm a company prefix, or prove that a product identifier is authorized.
+No. It can compute and validate the final digit for UPC-A and EAN-13 values, but it does not assign GTINs, confirm company-prefix ownership, or check marketplace registration.

-Why did my EAN-13 or UPC-A input drop characters?
+Why did my EAN-13 or UPC-A value reject a full number?

 Does the label caption scan?

-No. The caption is printed below the preview as extra label text.
-The scanner reads the normalized barcode value shown in the summary, ledger, and JSON output.
+No. Label caption is printed below the symbol as extra label text.
+The scanner reads the normalized Encoded value in the bars.

 Glossary: